abhinavsingh/proxy.py/README.md

   --basic-auth BASIC_AUTH
                         Default: No authentication.
 Specify colon separated
                         user:password to enable basic authentication.
-  --ca-key-key CA_KEY_KEY
+  --ca-key-file CA_KEY_FILE
                         Default: None.
 CA key to use for signing dynamically generated HTTPS certificates.
 If used, must also pass --ca-cert-file and --ca-signing-key-file --ca-cert-dir CA_CERT_DIR
                         Default: ~/.proxy.py.
 Directory to store dynamically
                         generated certificates.
-If used, must also pass --ca- key-file, --ca-cert-file and --ca-signing-key-file --ca-cert-file CA_CERT_FILE
+Also see --ca-key-file, --ca-
+                        cert-file and --ca-signing-key-file
+  --ca-cert-file CA_CERT_FILE
                         Default: None.
 Signing certificate to use for signing dynamically generated HTTPS certificates.
 If used,